liangzheng816/OfficeDocs-SharePoint/migration/mm-with-cba.md

 ---
 title: Certificate Based Authentication for migration
-description: How to use Certificate Based Authentication in SharePoint migration in M365.
+description: How to use Certificate Based Authentication in SharePoint migration in Microsoft 365.
 author:      zacsun-ms # GitHub alias ms.author: zhaosu ms.reviewer: heidip